restpose/restpose-py/docs/overview.rst

   estimate produced by ``matches_estimated`` is known to be the exact number of matching documents.

+* the :attr:`has_more <restpose.query.Searchable.has_more>` property returns
+  True if there are any matches after the slice represented by the Searchable.
+  This can be useful for paginating.
+(If the slice is open-ended, or the Searchable hasn't been sliced, this returns False).

 It is possible to influence how much work Xapian performs when searching to calculate the number of matching documents.
 This can be done using the :meth:`check_at_least <restpose.query.Searchable.check_at_least>` method, which